nnaumenko/metaf/docs/sphinx/api_reference.rst

 This section describes the APIs related to parsing METAR or TAF report and reading the data from parsed results.

-See Extending Metaf Functionality section for APIs related to adding additional features and new groups.

 Data Types
 ----------